-As part of the Experiential Learning Initiative (ELI), all students (starting with those who matriculate in the fall of 2015) will complete at least one ELI-approved experiential learning activity prior to graduation.
+As part of the Experiential Learning Initiative (ELI), all students will complete at least one ELI-approved experiential learning activity prior to graduation.
 The ELI aims to teach and prepare students to articulate their "Messiah story" in a meaningful way to their friends, family, and prospective employers, by providing a structured framework in which to engage their chosen experience.

 All off-campus programs (semester-long and cross-cultural courses) are set up to potentially fulfill the ELI as part of this transition if all materials are completed in a timely manner and approved by an ELI advisor.
-ELI advisors will be educators from the Intercultural Office (for semester-long programs) or a faculty leader (for cross-cultural courses).
+ELI advisors will be educators from the Agape Center for Local & Global Engagement (for semester-long programs) or a faculty leader (for cross-cultural courses).

 The main components of an ELI experience are that all students will:

 - Establish learning objectives

 - Describe their learning outcomes by responding to reflection questions

 - Demonstrate how their experience impacted them and what they learned through their final reflective assignment, or career application

 For questions on fulfilling ELI through off-campus study, please contact Katie Rousopolous.